 What does your Body Mass Index (BMI) have to do with liposuction?
-Often, the doctor you see prior to having liposuction in Perth done will want to measure your body mass index.
+Often, the doctor you see prior to having liposuction done will want to measure your body mass index.
 This is a means of working out how much fat is in your body.
 It compares your height with your weight.
 While you may think that the more fat you have the more likely a candidate you are for liposuction, this is simply not true.

 BMI and liposuction